VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 - Characters appearing throughout the series

-- Option to add the series to your pull list
+- Action buttons to add to your pull list or follow

-An issue is a single comic book, whether physical or digital.
+An issue is a single comic, physical or digital.
 This is the level where you track what you own and what you've read.

 - Full credits (writer, artist, colorist, letterer, editor)